Winter Driving: How to Survive a Car Breakdown

 If the car runs out of gas, keep all the windows shut.
 Stay on the lookout for help.
 Adding a winter survival kit to your car is a smart idea, here’s what you need.

 Stuck for a while?

 Exercise or move your arms and legs for warmth and keep yourself awake.
 Don’t go to sleep under any circumstances.
 Get your car ready for winter with these five easy tasks.

 If you’re caught outside while on foot, head to the nearest shelter.
 Tie a scarf over your nose and mouth to protect your ears and face and to prevent suffocation from the wind and snow.
-Here’s a super simple way to gain traction in snowy conditions.

 Can’t see ahead of you?